Skip to content

 Instead of working a full work-week, an employee may choose to work four 10-hour days (Monday to Thursday) and then take a three-day weekend.
 This is known as a 4/10 schedule or a 4-day workweek, and it is the most common arrangement for compressed hours.

-Other options might include working an hour extra Monday to Thursday in order to finish early on Fridays or taking a shorter lunch break to leave work earlier.
+Employees can work an extra hour from Monday to Thursday to finish early on Fridays.
+They can also take a shorter lunch break to leave work earlier.
 It’s about giving employees the responsibility and flexibility to manage their own time, provided it doesn’t affect their work.

 Pros and Cons of a Compressed Work Schedule